gitarja/gitarja.github.io/about.md

 permalink: /about/
 ---

-A slave of curiosity.
-I am Prasetia.
-I have been working to help parents understand more about their children.
-I have been studying Attention Deficit Hyperactive Disorder by observing children's behavior and their brain imaging.
+I am Prasetia - a slave of curiosity.
+I have been working to help parents understand more about their Attention Deficit Hyperactive Disorder (ADHD) children by developing decision support system for preliminary diagnosis.

 I love many things:
 - Computer Vision